-Plaque to mark Friction Dynamics strike
+Plaque marks Friction Dynamics strike

-Friction Dynamics strike: Plaque to mark 'longest' dispute
+Friction Dynamics strike: Plaque marks 'longest' dispute

-A plaque to mark one of the longest-running industrial disputes in British history will be unveiled in Gwynedd later.
+A plaque to mark one of the longest-running industrial disputes in British history has been unveiled in Gwynedd.

 The Friction Dynamics strike in Caernarfon saw workers picketing their factory for almost 1,000 days between April 2001 and December 2003.